dunstad/roboserver/readme.md

 4. Rename ```public/js/config.example.js``` to ```public/js/config.js``` and optionally change the settings inside.
 5. Run ```npm run server``` in the project directory.

+If you're running the Roboserver on the same network as any robots trying to connect to it, you may need to change the blacklist settings in your OpenComputers configuration file.

 Congratulations, you're halfway done!
 Next check out the [Robot](#robot) section.

 ### Robot